stholmes/CommRE/README.md

 ### FrontEnd

-In a separate terminal, nnpm avigate to the top level directory, 'CommRE-main' and run `npm install` to set up React and all of the dependencies.
+In a separate terminal, navigate to the top level directory, 'CommRE-main' and run `npm install` to set up React and all of the dependencies.
 Frontend runs on port 3000.
 Run `npm start` to view the project.

 ### Notes